 Unlike other social networks on this list, Instagram is media-centric.

-But even though video and images take center stage, you still need to add captions to your media for optimal engagement and to get your message across.
+Despite video and images taking center stage on the platform, you still need to add captions to your media for optimal engagement and to get your message across.

 Here's how long your Instagram captions can be—and of course—how long they should be.